TristanMNorton/grocery-app/README.md

 npm start
 ```

-the api server serves it's own front-end, but unlike the development setup, it serves the production build of the front-end at `localhost:3000`.
+The api server serves it's own front-end, but unlike the development setup, it serves the production build of the front-end at `localhost:3000`.

 Obvs, this can be forked, and served up with a digital ocean droplet and nginx or whatever you want to do.
 You do you.